PeterJhon/sdk-bsp-psoc_e84-edgi-talk/projects/Edgi-Talk_emUSB-device_CDC_Echo/Edgi_Talk_M33_emUSB-device_CDC_Echo/README.md

 ---

-* If this example project does not run correctly, compile and flash the **Edgi-Talk_M33_S_Template** project first to ensure proper initialization and core startup sequence, then re-run this example.
+* If the example does not run correctly, first compile and flash the **Edgi-Talk_M33_S_Template** project to ensure proper initialization and core startup, then run this example.
-* To enable the M55 core, open the following configuration in the **M33 project**:
+* To enable the M55 core, enable the following configuration in the **M33 project**:

 ```
 RT-Thread Settings --> Hardware --> select SOC Multi Core Mode --> Enable CM55 Core